alexanderneville/docs/ai/optimisation.md

 space.
 The algorithm gradually forms a basis of attraction to increasingly small sections of the search space which contain a maxima.

-Because of the random nature of annealing, the algroithm is not optimal, however the probability of locating the global maxima approaches 1 as the annealing schedule is extended.
+Because of the random nature of annealing, the algorithm is not optimal, however the probability of locating the global maxima approaches 1 as the annealing schedule is extended.
 Brute-force examination of the search space may be faster than random annealing in some cases.
 Often,